geotools/geotools/docs/user/library/coverage/imageio.rst

      <version>3.4.1</version>
    </dependency>

-The ImageIO-EXT class ``GDALUtilities`` class is responsible for ensuring gdal available:
+The ImageIO-EXT class ``GDALUtilities`` class is responsible for ensuring GDAL available:

 .. code-block::